unoplatform/uno/doc/articles/getting-started-tutorial-1.md

 ---
-title: Quickstart - Creating a Single Page App with Uno
+title: Tutorial - Creating a Single Page App with Uno
 description: How to get started developing Cross Platform apps with Uno
 ---